 - You sell your home in January 2017, 2016 for $700,000

-- Your taxable capital gains will be half of the $75,000 you have made since you turned it into an rental property or investment.
+- Your taxable capital gains will be half of the $75,000 you have made since you turned it into a rental property or investment.

 - Taxable capital gains = $37,500 | Say you are taxed at a rate of 33% your capital gains tax should be around $12,000.

-This is a very general look at how it could work and everyone has a different scenario. *Please consult your accountant and/or Real Estate Lawyer
+This is a very general look at how it could work and everyone has a different scenario. *Please consult your accountant and/or Real Estate Lawyer.
+If you have moved out of a home, moved back in, had family move in or anything else there are a lot of moving parts.

 As a Vancouver Realtor for over a decade now I have many contacts who can helps us determine your situation.
 With a specific Real Estate Accountant, Lawyer and more we can make sure you know very well what your situation may be.